 Withings, a part of Nokia since early 2016, is known for design and innovation in connected health devices.

-The French company brought us the the first Wi-Fi scale back in 2009, it has a range of FDA-cleared blood pressure monitors, a high-definition wireless security camera, a smart sleep system, and a line of automatic activity tracking watches.
-And, if you are interested in your hair-brushing patterns, Withings have recently teamed up with L’Oreal to bring us a Wi-Fi, Bluetooth-equipped hair brush!
+The French company brought us the the first WiFi scale in the not too distant 2009, it has a range of FDA-cleared blood pressure monitors, a high-definition wireless security camera, a smart sleep system, and a line of automatic activity tracking watches.
+And, just in case you are interested in your hair-brushing patterns, Withings have teamed up with L’Oreal to bring us a connected hair brush!
 Another first.

 The company continues to deliver great looking and functioning smart devices.
 This is our overview of the its fitness tracker range.

-Withings Go is a budget tracker that provide the basics in terms of fitness tracking.
-The colorful device features an E-Ink screen that shows activity, functions as a watch on demand and is legible in bright sunlight and water.
+Withings Go is a low cost device that provides the basics in terms of fitness tracking.
+The colorful wearable features an E-Ink screen that shows activity, functions as a watch on demand and is legible in bright sunlight and water.

-The E-Ink screen looks great and has the benefit of not draining the battery even though its on all the time.
-Press on the center of the display and it will switch to a standard watch display.
+The screen looks great and has the benefit of not draining the battery even though its on all the time.
+Press on the center of the display and it will switch to a standard watch display showing the time.
 Press again, and it goes back to a meter showing your daily activity.

-The tracker can be worn in a number of ways – on the wrist, the pocket, the belt or the shoe.
+The water resistant tracker (5 ATM) can be worn in a number of ways – on the wrist, the pocket, the belt or the shoe.
 The Go automatically recognizes activities and triggers sleep analysis when you go to bed.
-A user’s progress is displayed via 88 segments on the E-Ink display, with the middle icon switching from a stick person to a star once your daily goal is achieved.
+A user’s progress is displayed via 88 segments on the display, with the middle icon switching from a stick person to a star once your daily goal is achieved.

 Withings came out with its original Pulse tracker back in 2013.
-At the time, Pulse was competing mostly against pedometers.
+At the time, the device was competing mostly against pedometers.
 Withings was actually one of the first companies to offer a fitness tracker with a heart rate sensor.

 The French outfit has since come out with a new version of Pulse.
 It now includes a wristband, blood oxygen readings and a redesigned app.
 A ‘wear it your way’ device to monitor your activity and sleep, read vital signs and improve your overall health.